Many dog owners wonder whether having two dogs is better than one.

 My sister stayed with me that first summer, which meant he was only alone for a few hours each day.
 That made it easier to train him.

-When she left, he hated being left home alone for long stretches in the laundry room and became destructive.
+When she left, he hated being left home alone in the laundry room for long stretches and became destructive.

 He chewed and scratched the door frame, scratched the paint on the wall, and even scraped a hole in the vinyl floor covering.